DFE-Digital/bat-design-history/app/posts/find-teacher-training/2023-05-25-improving-the-content-above-school-placements-and-in-the-provider-search.md

 While some providers might take candidates’ choices into consideration, we know from research that other factors, such as vacancies and suitability, influence where a candidate might be placed.

 We changed the wording above the school placements list to remove mention of candidates being able to select a preferred placement when they apply.
+We changed the content to:

+> We work with the following schools to provide your school placements.

 ![School placements](school-placements.png)